Algee Smith

 Algee Smith's parents

 At the age of eight, Smith's family relocated to Atlanta.
 From early childhood, he began writing rap music.
-Recognizing their young son's musical talents, his father supported and nurtured his development in this direction, while his mother handled the organizational aspects of his artistic pursuits.
+Seeing their son's musical gifts, his father encouraged his talent while his mother took care of the business side of his artistic career.

 Algee Smith as a kid